The “Emblems” in The Apostles’ Doctrine and Fellowship

 “In general, this period, . . . was already very strongly inclined toward the doctrine of transubstantiation, and toward the Greek and Roman sacrifice of the mass, which are inseparable in so far as a real sacrifice requires the real presence of the victim”

 Still another distinguished Protestant historian was Jaraslov Pelikan, who was a distinguished professor of history at Yale University.
-Writing his classic book The Emergence of the Catholic Tradition as a Lutheran, he said;
+Writing as a Lutheran in his classic book The Emergence of the Catholic Tradition he said;

 “the doctrine of the real presence of the body and blood of Christ in the Eucharist…did not become the subject of controversy until the ninth century…It means also that the effort to cross-examine the fathers of the second or third century about where they stood in the controversies of the ninth or sixteenth century is both silly and futile.”